terraform-google-modules/terraform-example-foundation/2-environments/README.md

 ### Optional Variables

 Some variables used to deploy the step have default values, check if you want to change those values before doing the deploy.
-For more information check the section [Inputs](./modules/env_baseline/README.md#Inputs) the variables not required.
+For more information check in the section **Inputs** the variables not required for the environments [development](./envs/development/README.md#Inputs), [non-production](./envs/non-production/README.md#Inputs) and [production](./envs/production/README.md#Inputs).